Seminole Wars: Background

-First Seminole War
+First Seminole War (overview)

-The increasing border tensions came to a head on December 26, 1817 as the U.S. War Department wrote an order directing General Andrew Jackson to take command in person and bring the Seminoles under control, precipitating the First Seminole War.
-Jackson's forces destroyed Negro Fort along with several Seminole settlements and pursued Seminoles and Black Seminoles across northern Florida.
-The Spanish government expressed outrage over Jackson's "punitive expeditions" into their territory and his brief occupation of Pensacola.
-But as was made clear by several local uprisings and other forms of "border anarchy", Spain was no longer able to defend nor control Florida and eventually agreed to cede it to the United States per the Adams–Onís Treaty of 1819, with the transfer taking place in 1821.
+The increasing border tensions came to a head on 26 December 1817, as the U.S. War Department wrote an order directing General Andrew Jackson to take command in person and bring the Seminoles under control, precipitating the First Seminole War.
+The war preceded with the destruction of the Negro Fort in July 1816, and subsequently Jackson's forces destroyed several Seminole/Creek and Miccosukee settlements including Fowltown pursuing them and Black Seminoles and allied Maroons across northern Florida in 1818.
+Jackson's expedition culminated in April 1818 with the Arbuthnot and Ambrister incident.
+The Spanish government expressed outrage over Jackson's "punitive expeditions" into their territory and his brief occupation of Pensacola the capital of their colony of West Florida.
+But as was made clear by several local uprisings and other forms of "border anarchy", Spain was no longer able to defend nor control Florida and eventually agreed to cede it to the United States per the Adams–Onís Treaty of 1819, with the transfer taking place in 1821; in return, the United States renounced its claims to Texas, fixing the boundary along the Sabine River.
 According to the terms of the Treaty of Moultrie Creek (1823) between the United States and Seminole Nation, the Seminoles were removed from Northern Florida to a reservation in the center of the Florida peninsula, and the United States constructed a series of forts and trading posts along the Gulf and Atlantic Coasts to enforce the treaty.